theodo/S4/README.md

 ### The getDownloadUrlAuthorizer Lambda

 This Api Gateway Lambda custom authorizer checks that the user is allowed to download the file, requested by its file prefix, and invoke another Lambda to generate a signed download URL.
 **What is necessary to implement?** The access control strategy in the `getDownloadUrlAuthorizer` code.
-Currently it uses the queryStringParameters of the request but it could be any [Api Gateway Lambda custom authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).
+Currently it uses the token in the Authorization header of the request but it could be any [Api Gateway Lambda custom authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).
-**What does it do in the example?** The lambda is triggered by an API Gateway Get event with a query string parameter name that should containe "allowMeToDownload" to request and return the download url.
+**What does it do in the example?** The lambda is triggered by an API Gateway Get event with a token that should contain "allowMeToDownload" to request and return the download url.

 [See getDownloadUrlAuthorizer code](examples/allowMe/functions/getDownloadUrlAuthorizer/handler.ts)